 ADMISSION INFORMATION

 Must meet University requirements (see Graduate Admissions), as well as requirements for admission to the major, listed below.
-Must meet University requirements (see Graduate Admissions), as well as requirements for admission to the major, listed below.

-A B.A. or B.S. degree in Chemistry.
+A Bachelor of Arts or Bachelor of Science degree in Chemistry.
 Applicants with other degrees are considered on a case-by-case basis.

-a preferred minimum score of 149 V (430/800, 47th percentile) and 147 Q (470/800, 28th percentile) on the GRE (the Chemistry subject exam is not required, but recommended) a minimum of a 3.00 grade point average (based on a 4.00 scale) in all undergraduate coursework, as verified by an official transcript from the applicant’s undergraduate institution
+A preferred minimum score of 149 V (430/800, 47th percentile) and 147 Q (470/800, 28th percentile) on the GRE (the Chemistry subject exam is not required).

+A minimum of a 3.00 grade point average (based on a 4.00 scale) in all undergraduate coursework, as verified by an official transcript from the applicant’s undergraduate institution.

-at least three letters of recommendation from people familiar with the student’s academic background
+At least three letters of recommendation from people familiar with the student’s academic background.

+Applicants whose native language is not English must obtain at least a score of 79 on the Internet-based Test of English as a Foreign Language (TOEFL).

 CURRICULUM REQUIREMENTS

-Total Minimum Hours – 72 credit hours (Post-Baccalaureate) 42 credit hours (Post-Masters)
+Total Minimum Hours – 72 credit hours (Post-Baccalaureate) 42 credit hours (Post-Master’s)

 Core requirements – 9 credit-hours minimum